-Refuges in Samoens and the Haute Giffre Valley
+Refuges in Samoens, Sixt-Fer-a-Cheval, and the Haute Giffre Valley

 Dating back to the 1700’s, mountain refuges were initially found on high mountain passes, offering shelter to mountain travellers in remote and wild parts of the Alps.
 They originally offered very primitive accommodation, nothing more than a simple stone shepherds hut.
 The minimum to survive!

 These days, many refuges and mountain huts can be found all over the French Alps, some offering the most basic accommodation, while others offer a surprisingly comfortable stay.

 Samoens and the Vallée du Haut Giffre is blessed with a wonderful selection of refuges perched in stunning locations and with varying levels of exertion required to get there.
 The refuges listed below are typically manned by a team of staff from around mid-June to mid-September.
 During this time, you can expect a cooked evening meal, breakfast, a comfortable bed in a small family style room or a larger communal sleeping area.
 Duvets/sheets and pillows normally provided, so you can travel light on your trek.
 Bathroom facilities vary, some higher altitude and more remote refuges offer a simple cold shower (welcome to the wild!), whereas others are comparable to many guest houses facilities.

 These refuges can be used in a number of different ways.
 Perhaps as the end point of a walk, where you can enjoy lunch and a drink before returning back down into the valley, or perhaps you fancy spending a night up high before descending the following morning.
 For the more adventurous, these refuges can be an overnight stop on a multi-day adventure.
 Either way, you are sure to find an interesting mix of people from all over the world with a common love for the outdoors.